 Medications to Treat the Motor Symptoms of Parkinson's Disease

 Drugs that increase brain levels of dopamine

 Drugs that inhibit dopamine breakdown (MAO-B inhibitors)

 Drugs that inhibit dopamine breakdown (COMT inhibitors)

-Drugs that decrease the action of acetylcholine anticholinergics)
+Drugs that decrease the action of acetylcholine (anticholinergics)

 Drugs with an unknown mechanism of action for PD

 Deep Brain Stimulation.
-Deep brain stimulation, or DBS, uses an electrode surgically implanted into part of the brain.
-The electrodes are connected by a wire under the skin to a small electrical device called a pulse generator that is implanted in the chest beneath the collarbone.
-The pulse generator and electrodes painlessly stimulate the brain in a way that helps to stop many of the symptoms of PD.
-DBS has now been approved by the U.S. Food and Drug Administration, and it is widely used as a treatment for PD.
+Deep brain stimulation, or DBS, uses an electrode surgically implanted into part of the brain, typically the subthalamic nucleus or the globus pallidus.
+Similar to a cardiac pacemaker, a pulse generator (battery pack) that is implanted in the chest area under the collarbone sends finely controlled electrical signals to the electrode(s) via a wire placed under the skin.
+When turned on using an external wand, the pulse generator and electrodes painlessly stimulate the brain in a way that helps to block signals that cause many of the motor symptoms of PD.
+DBS is approved by the U.S. Food and Drug Administration and is widely used as a treatment for PD.